Sunday 17 February 2019

 That is why the four Beatitudes are followed by four more called ‘Woes’.
 This is not because Jesus is wishing bad for anyone.
 What is the real value of riches in the face of death or finding that one has terminal cancer?

 When I was young I used to go carol singing at Christmas.
 It was always the poorer sections of my town who were most generous, probably because of their own experience.
 In the richer area we did not gain much.
 Is it because their riches prevented them from understanding what it was to be poor and in need?
-However, we must think of all the countries and individuals who are so generous in helping the poor and needy as in the case of the recent terrible earthquake in Haiti and in other similar tragedies.
+However, we must think of all the countries and individuals who are so generous in helping the poor and needy as in the case of the terrible 2010 earthquake in Haiti and in other similar tragedies before or since.

 The Beatitudes and Woes are an invitation to conversion – to dare to look at ourselves for who and what we truly are.
 With them Jesus is giving us guidelines for our daily concrete lives.
 He wants to guide us on our journey to help us avoid getting lost.
 Also to help us avoid being dazzled by worldly standards and value systems.